Vesely/raycast-milujipraci/README.md

-# Miluji svoji práci! - Raycast Extension
+# Audio meme - Raycast Extension

 A simple Raycast extension for searching and playing audio files.